github/codeql/ql/docs/learn-ql/introduce-libraries.rst

-While ``Ident`` and ``SelectorExpr`` are very useful classes, they are often too general: ``Ident`` covers all identifiers in a program, including both identifiers appearing in a declaration as well as references, and does not distinguish between names referring to packages, types, variables, constants, functions or statement labels.
+While ``Ident`` and ``SelectorExpr`` are very useful classes, they are often too general: ``Ident`` covers all identifiers in a program, including both identifiers appearing in a declaration as well as references, and does not distinguish between names referring to packages, types, variables, constants, functions, or statement labels.
 Similarly, a ``SelectorExpr`` might refer to a package, a type, a function, or a method.

 Class ``Name`` and its subclasses provide a more fine-grained mapping of this space, organized along